ankaAR/bestiario5e/_creatures/hulking-crab.md

 ***Multiataque.*** The crab makes two attacks with its claws.

 ***Claw.*** Melee Weapon Attack: +7 al ataque, alcance 10 pies, un objetivo.
-Impacto: 20 (3d10+4) bludgeoning damage, and the target is grappled (escape DC 15).
+Impacto: 20 (3d10+4) puntos de daño contundente, and the target is grappled (escape DC 15).
 The crab has two claws, each of which can grapple only one target.